JuliaImageRecon/ImagePhantoms.jl/docs/src/index.md

    that one can evaluate on a grid to make a sampled 2D parallel-beam sinogram, or evaluate appropriately to make a sampled fan-beam sinogram.
+   For 3D objects,
+  `radon` returns a function of `(u,v,ϕ,θ)` that one can evaluate to compute projection views.
+   See the "3D geometry" example
+   for description of the coordinate system.
 * `spectrum` returns a function of spatial frequencies that one can sample to simulate k-space data (e.g., in MRI).